-Staten Island, New York: Museum to the Italian Who Italians Believe Invented the TelephoneThe memory of inventor (and Alexander Graham Bell spoiler) Antonio Meucci is kept alive by the Order Sons of Italy in America, who own the museum.
+Staten Island, New York: Museum to the Italian Who Italians Believe Invented the TelephoneThe memory of inventor (and Alexander Graham Bell spoiler) Antonio Meucci is kept alive by the Order Sons of Italy in America, who own the house and the museum.

 - FROM WEST: I-278/Staten Island Expressway to Clove Road/Richmond Road. exit.
 Follow service road to fifth traffic light.
 Bear left onto Hylan Blvd.
 Turn left at light at Tompkins Avenue.
 Museum is on the left at Chestnut Avenue.
 FROM THE EAST: Immediately after THE Verrazano Narrows Bridge toll plaza, exit Hylan Blvd.
 Bear right at second light onto Hylan Blvd.
 At next light, turn left onto Tompkins Avenue.
 Museum is on left at Chestnut Avenue.